cybera/synthi/deploy/README.md

 eval "$(docker-machine env adi-<environment>)"
 ```

-If an ADI config doesn't already exist, it'll need to be created:
+If an ADI config doesn't already exist, it'll need to be created (edit it accordingly before creating the config in Docker):

 ```
 cp ../config/development.toml.example production.toml